nandujakkula/nandujakkula/README.md

-- 👋 Hi, I’m @nandujakkula
+- 👋 Hi, I’m JAKKULA NANDA KISHORE YADAV
 - 👀 I’m interested in the field of Data Science